jubako/jubako/arx_format.md

 Full Size : 79 bytes

-As for kym file, kym patch header must be directly followed by an array of extensionInfo.
+As for arx file, arx patch header must be directly followed by an array of extensionInfo.

-After the patch extensionInfo array, the final kymHeader (and the array of extensionInfo) is directly copied.
+After the patch extensionInfo array, the final arxHeader (and the array of extensionInfo) is directly copied.

 ### Extensions

-Extension are the same format than for kym file.
+Extension are the same format than for arx file.

-However, they have to be combined with the base kym extensions following the instruction of PatchInfoPos
+However, they have to be combined with the base arx extensions following the instruction of PatchInfoPos

 ### EntryCount and EntryInfo